getpelican/pelican/docs/themes.rst

 So if the HTML structure of a template in the ``simple`` theme is right for you, you don't have to write a new template from scratch.

-You can also extend templates from the ``simple`` themes in your own themes by using the ``{% extends %}`` directive as in the following example:
+You can also extend templates from the ``simple`` theme in your own themes by using the ``{% extends %}`` directive as in the following example:

 .. code-block:: html+jinja